City Budget 2022

 With all the push on Climate Action, are you willing to reduce the cost of electricity so the average family can afford to switch from natural.
 Plse don’t bother telling me your rates are in line with B C Hydro, because they are not.
 I am going to a heat pump, but am seriously looking to staying with gas so I can afford to run it.

-Nana asked over 2 years ago
+Nana asked about 3 years ago

 Hello and thank you for your question.